 Remember, swelling is very common during the 3rd trimester, but do not be hesitant to visit your doctor if you feel that you’re abnormally swollen.
 Here’s wishing you and your baby good health and prosperity!

 If this is your first child and you’re in the 9th month of pregnancy, the thoughts of labour pains are probably giving you sleepless nights right now.
 Even more so is the thought of a normal delivery since you obviously wish for good health of your baby.
 Doing exercises during 9th month of pregnancy that support and stretch the muscles of your back, pelvis, thighs can prove to be useful.
-We’ve curated a list of exercises that help you with the same:
+We’ve curated a list of exercises tips during pregnancy that help you with the same:

 - Pelvic Stretches